invesdwin/invesdwin-context/README.md

 - **invesdwin-context-kotlin**: this is an integration for [Kotlin](https://github.com/Kotlin/kotlin-script-examples).
 It will use [kotlin-main-kts](https://github.com/Kotlin/kotlin-script-examples/blob/master/jvm/main-kts/MainKts.md) if that is present on the classpath.
 Otherwise it will use the default JSR-223 engine.
 - **invesdwin-context-scala**: this is an integration for [Scala](https://www.scala-lang.org/) via JSR-223.
 - **invesdwin-context-jruby**: this is an integration for [JRuby](https://www.jruby.org/) via JSR-223.
-- **invesdwin-context-javascript**: this is an integration for Javascript vis JSR-223.
+- **invesdwin-context-javascript**: this is an integration for Javascript via JSR-223.
 It uses [GraalJS](https://github.com/oracle/graaljs) if present on the classpath with a fallback to Nashorn (only available until Java 14).

 There are also more elaborate integrations available for other languages: